• Home

 Native Ads Performance Benchmarks

 Setting the right benchmarks helps you evaluate campaign performance accurately.
-Therefore, understanding how native ads compare to other formats is essential before launching your first campaign.
+Understanding how native ads compare to other formats is therefore essential before launching your first campaign.

-According to Amra and Elma, native advertising achieves a CTR of 0.38% on mobile and 0.16% on desktop.
+According to ContentMation, native advertising achieves a CTR of 0.38% on mobile and 0.16% on desktop.
 In comparison, traditional banner ads average just 0.11% CTR.
 That means the native format on mobile delivers roughly 3.5 times the engagement of standard banners.
-Additionally, approximately 75% of consumers trust these placements on editorial sites, compared to only 54% who trust ads on social media platforms.
+Industry research also consistently shows that consumers trust native placements on editorial sites more than ads on social media platforms, a significant advantage for brands working to build credibility with an audience that fact-checks claims.

 For crypto advertisers specifically, native placements in the Web3 space deliver even stronger results.
 According to HypeLab, native ads in crypto achieve CTRs of 0.20% to 0.65%, significantly outperforming display banners that average 0.08% to 0.25%.
-In particular, placements on DeFi dashboards and token tracking sites reach users with high purchase intent.
+Placements on DeFi dashboards and token tracking sites in particular reach users with high purchase intent.

 Creative Best Practices for High-CTR Native Ads

 Creative execution makes or breaks performance in native advertising.
-After all, the format only works when your ad feels like a natural extension of the surrounding content.
+The format only works when your ad feels like a natural extension of the surrounding content.
 Here is what the data shows about creative best practices.

 Headlines and Thumbnails That Drive Clicks